mrgargsir/msofficeLTSC2021/README.md

 by mrgargsir

-if product is not activated after this then use below steps also
+## if product is not activated after this then use below steps also

-## How to Activate Windows / Office / Extended Updates (ESU)?
+### Activate Windows / Office / Extended Updates (ESU)?

 ### Method 1 - PowerShell ❤️